Skip to main content

 How to apply to the tribunal

-In your application, give as much detail as you can about the problem, how long it’s been going on for, and what you want the tribunal to do.
+Fill in an application form and send it to the housing tribunal.
+Tell them what the problem is, how long it's been going on for, and what you want the tribunal to do.

 Your landlord will not do repairs